hbrc-fpga-class/peripherals/hba_quad/sw/readme.txt

     - Bit 0 : Enable left encoder register updates
     - Bit 1 : Enable right encoder register updates
     - Bit 2 : Enable interrupt.
+    - Bit 3 : Reset both encoders by writing 1.
+Not auto-cleared.
+Suggest using the reset resource below instead of setting this bit directly.

 This resource works with hbaget and hbaset.
 The startup value is 0, with everything disabled.